duhaime/douglasduhaime.com/_records/posts/2019-05-26-visualizing-latent-spaces.md

 ## Exploring Latent Spaces Dynamically

 To explore the autoencoder's latent space in realtime, we can use Tensorflow.js, a stunning open source project built by the Google Brain team.
-To get started, install the package with `tensorflowjs==3.8.0`.
+To get started, install the package with `pip install tensorflowjs==3.8.0`.
 That command will install a package that includes the resources needed to save a Keras model to disk a format with which the Tensorflow.js clientside library can interact.
 After that package finishes installing, you should have `tensorflowjs_converter` on your system path.
 Using that binary, one can save the decoder defined above to disk by running:

 {% highlight python %}
 import subprocess, os